tbedford/Website-Test/source/generated-iso-dates.md

 # Generating ISO-8601 dates on Mac OS X

+Published: 2017-10-01 12:21:36 UTC
+Updated: 2017-11-10 12:26:00 UTC

-In this article I talk about how you can generate ISO-8601 format dates on the Mac OS X command line, and also how you can do it in Python too.
+Summary: In this article I talk about how you can generate ISO-8601 format dates on the Mac OS X command line, and also how you can do it in Python too.

 As I go through the process of figuring out how to generate an Atom feed for my site, I've stumbled on a couple of interesting issues.